linked in pixel

 • Peroneal tendinosis (degeneration or overuse of the outer side of the ankle, causing pain and swelling)

-• Plantar fasciitis (heel spur)
+• Plantar fasciitis (inflammation)

 • Rheumatoid arthritis